TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/custom-components-examples.md

 In custom components examples, we will create our own modal, and pass it to the library.<br/>
 Thanks to this, we will obtain the maximum possibility of customization, without losing library advantages.

+PLEASE NOTICE: When you use your own components please do not use `defaultStylesSettings`

 Let's create our custom components:

 ## Custom modal - advertisement